cdsittampalam/documentation/docs/Partner API.md

 *   You must keep the API key carefully in a safe location.
 :::

-You also need to generate a public and private key combination to use with the Partner API key.

 ### Generate an API Key

 1. Click **Generate Key**.
 In the New Partner API Key screen, the Key ID and Partner API Key show.